Antony Armstrong-Jones, 1st Earl of Snowdon: First marriage

 The couple remained married for eighteen years.
 "They were both pretty strong-willed and accustomed to having their own way, so there were bound to be collisions", according to de Courcy.
 His work also consumed a great deal of time.
 "She expected her husband to be with her more, but one of Tony's strongest motivations was work."
-The marriage was accompanied by drugs, alcohol, and bizarre behaviour by both parties, such as his leaving lists of "things I hate about you" for the princess to find between the pages of books she read.
+The marriage was accompanied by drugs, alcohol, and bizarre behaviour by both parties, such as his leaving lists of "Twenty Reasons Why I Hate You" for the princess to find between the pages of books she read.
 According to biographer Sarah Bradford, one note read: "You look like a Jewish manicurist and I hate you".
+According to biographer de Courcy, "Most people, including the Royal Family, took his side."

 When high society palled for Snowdon, he would escape to a hideaway cottage with his lovers or on overseas photographic assignments.
-"Most people, including the Royal Family, took his side."
 Among Snowdon's lovers in the late 1960s was Lady Jacqueline Rufus-Isaacs, daughter of the 3rd Marquess of Reading.
 In spite of her own affairs, Margaret was said to be particularly upset when hearing about this woman.
-They separated in 1976, and the marriage ended in divorce in 1978.
+Margaret and Snowdon separated in 1976, and the marriage ended in divorce in 1978.

 In 2004, The Sunday Telegraph reported that Snowdon had fathered an illegitimate daughter shortly before marrying Princess Margaret.
-Anne de Courcy reported the claim by Polly Fry, born on 28 May 1960, in the third week of Lord Snowdon's marriage to Princess Margaret, and brought up as a daughter of Jeremy Fry, inventor and member of the Fry's chocolate family, and his first wife, Camilla, that she was in fact Snowdon's daughter.
+Polly Fry, born on 28 May 1960 in the third week of Lord Snowdon's marriage to Princess Margaret, was brought up as a daughter of Jeremy Fry, inventor and member of the Fry's chocolate family, and his wife Camilla.
 Polly Fry asserted that a DNA test in 2004 proved Snowdon's paternity.
 Jeremy Fry rejected her claim, and Snowdon denied having taken a DNA test.
-However, four years later, after Fry had died, Snowdon admitted that this account was true.
+However, four years later, after Jeremy Fry had died, Snowdon admitted that this account was true.

 Second marriage

-After his divorce from Princess Margaret, Lord Snowdon married Lucy Mary Lindsay-Hogg (née Davies), the former wife of Sir Michael Edward Lindsay-Hogg, 5th Baronet, on 15 December 1978.
-Armstrong-Jones's youngest daughter, with Lucy Mary, is Lady Frances Armstrong-Jones, a designer and board member of the Snowdon Trust.
-She was born on 17 July 1979 and in 2006 married Rodolphe, Edler von Hofmannsthal, great-grandson of Hugo von Hofmannsthal and Charles Paget, 6th Marquess of Anglesey and great-great-grandson of Henry Manners, 8th Duke of Rutland.
-From 1976 until 1996, Snowdon also had a mistress, journalist Ann Hills.
-She died by suicide on 31 December 1996.
+After his divorce from Princess Margaret, Lord Snowdon married Lucy Mary Lindsay-Hogg (née Davies), the former wife of Sir Michael Lindsay-Hogg, 5th Baronet, in December 1978.
+In 1979, they had a daughter, Lady Frances Armstrong-Jones, who became a designer and board member of the Snowdon Trust.
+In 2006, Lady Frances married Rodolphe von Hofmannsthal (born 1980), the great-grandson of Hugo von Hofmannsthal.
+By 2024, Lady Frances was romantically partnered with Hugh Corcoran, with whom she operated the Yellow Bittern, a restaurant in London.

-The couple separated in 2000 after the revelation that Snowdon, then aged 67, had fathered a son, Jasper William Oliver Cable-Alexander (born 30 April 1998), with Melanie Cable-Alexander, an editor at Country Life magazine.
+The Snowdons separated and subsequently divorced in 2000, after the revelation that in 1998 Snowdon had fathered a son, Jasper William Oliver Cable-Alexander, by Melanie Cable-Alexander, an editor at Country Life magazine.